What's the new frontline for cyberattacks?

 By Nicole Panteloucos

 In today’s interconnected world, where technology plays an integral role in our daily operations, we are more reliant than ever on a few consolidated technology providers.
-As Kristen Mickelson, (pictured above), cyber practice group leader at Gallagher Bassett, shared: “More entities are relying on fewer and fewer tech or IT products.”
+As Kirsten Mickelson, (pictured above), cyber practice group leader at Gallagher Bassett, shared: “More entities are relying on fewer and fewer tech or IT products.”

 While this consolidation can deliver benefits such as cost efficiency, enhanced integrations and streamlined workflows, it also heightens cybersecurity risks.
 A breach in one consolidated system can allow threat actors to do significant damage by gaining access to numerous organizations at once.